Researcher Microbial Water Quality & Health (32-40 hours)

 Our offer for you

-The Microbiological Water Quality and Health Team
+The team Microbial Water Quality and Health

-The Microbiological Water Quality and Health team works in a dynamic environment, at the intersection of research and practice, investigating microbial water quality and its potential environmental impact in various water systems.
-We study pathogenic, disruptive, and beneficial microorganisms in the water cycle, the environmental influence on their behavior, and how we can manage these organisms.
-We develop new molecular microbiological methods and apply these, along with culture methods, to detect (micro)organisms, identify sources of microbial contamination, and understand microbial processes in the water cycle.
+The Microbiological Water Quality and Health team works in a dynamic environment at the intersection of research and practice, investigating microbial water quality and its potential impact on the environment in various water systems.
+We study pathogenic, disruptive, and beneficial microorganisms in the water cycle, the influence of the environment on their behavior, and how we can manage these organisms.
+We develop new molecular microbiological methods and deploy them in conjunction with culture methods to detect (micro)organisms, identify sources of microbial pollution, and understand microbial processes in the water cycle.
+In a multidisciplinary team of experts, you will work on the development and application of innovations in the field of microbial knowledge, methods, and water quality assessment.
+Bioinformatics plays an increasingly important role within this field.
+Together with our clients, we put our knowledge of the water cycle into practice.
+Based on the insights developed through this research, we assess, for example, the effectiveness of technical or other interventions in the water cycle to improve water quality.

 Our team consists of twelve researchers with diverse backgrounds and experience.
 We work together towards our goals in an open, collegial and constructive atmosphere.